AndreiNegrean/formulagame/README.md

 # Guess the driver - Game
-Guess the Formula 1 driver by his nationality, number, team.
+Guess the Formula 1 driver by his nationality, number and team.
 My best score is 6.
 Can you beat it?

 ## Preview